 Skills (Beta)

-Skills are reusable packages of instructions, templates, and tools that teach Glean Assistant how to execute specific tasks with domain expertise.
+Skills are reusable packages of instructions, templates, and tools that teach Glean how to execute specific tasks with domain expertise.
 Instead of prompting from scratch every time, a Skill captures the structure, decision logic, and know-how behind a task and pairs that knowledge with the tools needed for execution.

 General-purpose AI models are powerful but can struggle with domain-specific workflows like account planning, Salesforce analysis, and contract reviews.
 Skills close this gap by making expertise repeatable, composable, and loaded only when relevant.
 Skills add zero overhead to queries where they aren't triggered.
-Your existing Assistant experience remains unchanged for non-skill queries.
+Your existing experience remains unchanged for non-skill queries.

 Skills follow the open Agent Skills standard, adopted by OpenAI, Anthropic, LangChain, Cursor, and others.
 This means you can bring skills from the broader ecosystem into Glean and layer in your own organization's ways of working.